caolangan/Predicting-UK-Energy-Demand/README.md

 From these results the best parameters were chosen, and exogenous variables were added.
 Then the model was fitted.
 A fit of the model can be seen below.
 With RMSE score of 1105.09
 ![image](https://user-images.githubusercontent.com/74314773/112646385-4f553480-8e3f-11eb-801c-c4a88f4bdc48.png)

+## Key Findings
+The demand time series has strong seasonality at various degrees of granularity, which lends itself nicely to a SARIMA model.
+However the model in pyhton only allows for one degree of seasonality and thus one can try out the different seasonal patterns.
+In the case of this project one can, with reasonable accuracy predict the hourly demand on the UK grid from relatively simple exogenous variables.
+Thus for future work, improvinging the model by adding more variables would be the first step.
 ## Python Libraries
 The main Python libraries used in this project were:
 * math